-If you send your application materials to the wrong office your application may be delayed or even denied as being incomplete.
-The materials that are required by the Graduate Division will be forwarded to the ICS Department once the Graduate Division determines that your application is complete.
+All application materials will be forwarded to the ICS Department once the Graduate Division determines that your application is complete.
 It is your responsibility to communicate with Graduate Division to ensure they have all of the required materials.
 Until they do, we won’t see your application.

 Obtaining an M.S.
 Degree typically involves the following basic steps:

 - Meet with Graduate Chair to plan program

 - ICS 690 in the first semester it is offered to you

 - Coursework to make up any undergraduate deficiencies in computer science

 - Six ICS “regular” graduate courses (i.e., ICS 600-692, not including ICS 690), including one course in each one of four broad areas.

 - Two additional 600-level ICS courses (i.e., ICS 600-692, not including ICS 690), or 600-level courses in other departments but related to ICS

 - Up to two courses may be regular ICS 400-level courses (not ICS 499)

 - A final ICS “capstone” project (6 credits minimum)